Poland’s judicial policy threatens payments from EU budget

 “They are at loggerheads and we are all paying for that, and the costs are going into hundreds of billions of euros,” said Tusk, now head of the main opposition Civic Platform party.

 Warsaw mayor, Rafal Trzaskowski says the “situation is becoming very serious” and could be prove catastrophic for local governments.
-Poland could lose funds equaling 530 billion zlotys ($107 billion), or the capital city’s budget for 25 years.
+Poland could lose funds worth about 530 billion zlotys ($107 billion), or the capital city’s budget for 25 years.

 Prime Minister Mateusz Morawiecki denied that Poland’s cohesion funds were threatened and insisted Poland has not made any claims for them yet.
 Seeking to end the stalemate over the pandemic recovery funds, Morawiecki agreed to lift the political control of the judiciary, but the EU says the pledges have not been met yet.